Bidran/border-scrutiny/README.md

 ### Missed Opportunity

-* Had I had more time I would have liked to implement features such as :
+* If I had more time I would have liked to implement features such as :
     - A highscore sheet which saves to google drive and updates the highscores.
     - Clean up code by using more classes.
     - Used more ANSII code to style.